 Similarly, nearly all the above Salesforce editions have a default allocation of 10 GB of file storage and an additional 20 MB per user whereas the Essentials edition has been allocated 1 GB of file storage per Org.
 Only the Professional edition has an additional 612 MB (100 MB per user license + 512 MB per license for the Salesforce Content feature license).

-When it comes to Big Objects storage, Contact Manager, Group, Enterprise, Performance, Unlimited, Developer, and Personal editions are allocated storage for 1 million big object records per org.
+When it comes to Big Objects storage, all the Salesforce editions have allocated storage for 1 million Big Object records per Salesforce Org.

 Tips to increase your Salesforce Storage space

-This is a native deletion wizard for Salesforce.
-The wizard will always allow you to delete Accounts, Leads, Activities, Contacts, and sometimes even Cases.
-Currently, the complete Mass Delete is limited to around 250 records and is also limited to the named objects.
-This feature is available in every Salesforce editions except for the Database.com.
+Salesforce’s Mass Delete Wizard– Salesforce’s web-based native mass deletion wizard allows users to delete Accounts, Leads, Activities, Contacts, and sometimes even Cases from the system.
+Currently, the complete Mass Delete is limited to around 250 records and is also limited to the above-named objects.

 Extract Transform Loading (ETL) Tools– Certain ETL tools are used for both data migration and data removal.
 Popular ETL tools like Salesforce Data Loader can be used to delete both data records and files from the system.
 Other popular ETL tools include Dataloader.io, Informatica, JitterBit, etc. Most of these tools are paid and will always require significant investment and evaluation to ensure they meet the requirements.